Eghamarian/sociotherapy/_short/12_recipe.md

 and a gallon of indifference.<br><br>

 Stir fry indifference until it changes color from indifferent to impartial.<br>
-Bring confidence to a boil, add ignorance and confidence to it,<br>
+Bring confidence to a boil,<br>
-and stir until they dissolve into a competitive spirit,<br>
+Stir and add ignorance and obsession to the mix until it dissolves into competitive spirit,<br>
 Strain the mix and empty the content in a pyrex,<br>
 Cut arrogance in shape of leadership and lay it around the container,<br>
 This is optional, but to make the dish an easy choice, and to mask the remnant smell of raw conscience,<br>